katiasuya/audio-conversion-service/README.md

 ## Configuration

-To set the configuration parameters for database connection, create a .env file in the root of the repository and set the following environment variables:
+To set the configuration parameters for the application, create a .env file in the root of the repository and set the following environment variables:

 AUDIO-CONVERTER_HOST=your_host(default localhost)